-22 Includes coordination of logistics, emergency telecommunications and food security clusters.
+19 Includes coordination of logistics, emergency telecommunications and food security clusters.

+Strategic Goal 1: Support countries to achieve zero hunger

+Cross-cutting results

-2 ZERO HUNGER Strategic Goal 1: Support countries to achieve zero hunger Cross-cutting results Result Indicators partners acco populations are able to hold WFP and untable for meeting their hunger needs in a reflects their views and preferences C.1.1.
+Result Indicators C.1 Affected populations are able to hold WFP and partners accountable for meeting their hunger needs in a manner that reflects their views and preferences C.1.1.
 Proportion of assisted people informed about the programme (who is included, what people will receive, length of assistance) C.1.2.
-Proportion of project activities for which beneficiary feedback is documented, analysed and integrated into programme improvements programmes i populations are able to benefit from WFP in a manner that ensures and promotes their and integrity C.2.1.
-Proportion of targeted people accessing assistance without protection challenges 23 l gender equality and women's t among WFP-assisted population C.3.1 Proportion of households where women, men, or both women and men make decisions on the use of food/cash/vouchers, disaggregated by transfer modality C.3.2.
+Proportion of project activities for which beneficiary feedback is documented, analysed and integrated into programme improvements C.2 Affected populations are able to benefit from WFP programmes in a manner that ensures and promotes their safety, dignity and integrity C.2.1.
+Proportion of targeted people accessing assistance without protection challenges 20 C.3 Improved gender equality and women's empowerment among WFP-assisted population C.3.1 Proportion of households where women, men, or both women and men make decisions on the use of food/cash/vouchers, disaggregated by transfer modality C.3.2.
 Proportion of food assistance decision-making entity - committees, boards, teams, etc. - members who are women C.3.3.
-Type of transfer (food, cash, voucher, no compensation) received by participants in WFF activities, disaggregated by sex and type of activity communities benefit from WFP in a manner that does not harm ent C.4.1 Proportion of activities for which environmental risks have been assessed and, as required, mitigation actions identified
+Type of transfer (food, cash, voucher, no compensation) received by participants in WFP activities, disaggregated by sex and type of activity C.4 Targeted communities benefit from WFP programmes in a manner that does not harm the environment C.4.1 Proportion of activities for which environmental risks have been assessedscreened and, as required, mitigation actions identified

-23 WFP activities for minimizing the protection challenges of its beneficiaries include, among others, promoting equal participation by women and men, protecting beneficiaries from gender-based violence and choosing appropriate and easy-to-cook rations to reduce the need for firewood collection in unsafe environments.-
+20 WFP activities for minimizing the protection challenges of its beneficiaries include, among others, promoting equal participation by women and men, protecting beneficiaries from gender-based violence and choosing appropriate and easy-to-cook rations to reduce the need for firewood collection in unsafe environments.